Pachypanthera: Classification

 Pachypanthera was a pantherine cat, related to Neofelis, Panthera, and possibly Miopanthera.
 However, a phylogenetic analysis was not conducted in the description of Pachypanthera, and so its exact evolutionary relationships remain unresolved.

+In 2026, paleontologist Helmut Hemmer suggested including P. piriyai in the forgotten genus Feliopsis.

 Paleobiology

 The robustness of the jaws and the teeth suggests Pachypanthera had a durophagous diet, and so it was likely adapted to process hard animal material, like shells and bones.
 While there are no post-cranial remains of this big cat, weight estimates extrapolated from the size of the teeth suggest the animal weighed 142 kg.
 This would make it one of the largest Miocene representatives of the Pantherinae.

 Paleoenvironment

 The fauna of the sand pits overlap with fossil mammals found in the lower Dhok Pathan zone in the Siwaliks and are thus considered to be of similar age.
 The paleoenvironment of the region was dominated by a river system, and was a swampy environment mixed with closed woodlands.
 Plant pollen studies indicate it was likely a forest-grassland transition area as well as a floodplain.

 Other fossil mammals found at that locality include the hominoid Khoratpithecus, four species of rhinocerotids, two species of suids, three species of anthracotheres, a giraffid, four species of bovids, and several species of proboscideans.